bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 You have to understand that there is like all these other people that just won't be able to like understand it, period.
 So now it becomes a point of like, it is also your job as the people who came up with the idea to sell it.
 Right.
-I mean, the top root people did a fantastic job selling it.
+I mean, the top Taproot people did a fantastic job selling it.
 Right.
 Like so much so that there was zero contention, except me saying I'm not putting my money on this shit forever until like I became comfortable with it.
 Right.
 And the contention became just on the activation mechanism.
 Right.
 So the whole fight around that stuff was around around speedy trial, which I still don't like.
-But like, you know, like it's very possible that if the sales job is done right, then I mean this is like not insidious sales, just like an honest sort of attempt at like really getting people to understand this stuff at a level that they can understand.
+But like, like it's very possible that if the sales job is done right, then I mean this is like not insidious sales, just like an honest sort of attempt at like really getting people to understand this stuff at a level that they can understand.
 And hopefully it's just going to be a fight over how we activate it, not over what's in the package.

 Speaker 5: 01:17:35